 Exploding geysers.
 Racing thrills.
 Old-time boardwalk excitement.
 A day inside Disney California Adventure offers plenty of variety.
-This abundance of fun and thrills spills over into the dining options as well.
-You’ll find a variety of food types that correspond to the many ethnic influences in California, from Chinese to Mexican and American and other foods influenced by Disney and Marvel movies.
+This abundance of fun and thrills spills over into the dining options, as well.
+You’ll find a variety of food types that correspond to the many ethnic influences in California, from Chinese to Mexican to American, and other foods influenced by Disney and Marvel movies.

 Best Disney California Adventure Quick-Service Restaurants

 Flo’s V8 Café

 Flo’s V8 Café in Cars Land is designed after a roadside diner and features comfort food favorites.
 You can pull in to fuel up for breakfast with brioche french toast, chicken tamales, an American breakfast and even Cars character waffles for the tadpoles.
 For lunch and dinner, try Flo’s Famous Fried Chicken, the Blue Plate Special, a club sandwich, pot pie burgers, a Fin-tastic tuna sandwich and more.
 We recommend going at night when it is all lit up with neon lights.
 But Flo’s is open for breakfast, lunch, dinner or dessert.